-Following an annual Stakeholder Engagement workshop, feedback received wanted a review on how to mitigate any negative impacts that our operational activities such as powerline vegetation management might have on wildlife and biodiversity.
+Following an annual Stakeholder Engagement workshop, feedback received suggested a review on how to mitigate any negative impacts that our operational activities such as powerline vegetation management might have on wildlife and biodiversity.
 Additionally, the 'Youth Focus North West' members also stressed the importance of replacing trees felled and preserving others during such operations.
-Consequently, a commitment was made to plant 50,000 trees over the RIIO ED2 period to replace losses during felling work and ENWL tree surveying staff received specialist training to risk assess and retain trees of antiquity or wildlife value.
+Consequently, a commitment was made to plant 50,000 trees over the RIIO-ED2 period to replace losses during felling work and ENWL tree surveying staff received specialist training to risk assess and retain trees of antiquity or wildlife value.

 Working closely with councils, residents and local community groups, a number of substations were identified under the 'Transforming Our Spaces' (TOS) scheme, which were subjected to grounds clearance and biodiversity enhancement programmes.
-This was implemented during the Covid-19 lockdown following all the necessary guidelines to turn the sites into colourful wildflower meadows and safe habitats for wildlife.
+This was implemented during the Covid-19 lockdown following all the necessary guidelines to transform the sites into colourful wildflower meadows and safe habitats for wildlife.
 The project benefitted pollinating insects and reduced the amount of ongoing maintenance previously needed in the substation areas.

-This successful project, which has already enhanced 20 sites to date, is to be extended over the ED2 period to uplift the baseline biodiversity of a further 100 sites.
+This successful project, which has already enhanced 20 sites to date, is to be extended over the RIIO-ED2 period to uplift the baseline biodiversity of a further 100 sites.
 This is planned to be achieved through joint oversight of an expert Biodiversity Manager, with potential to connect TOS sites through schemes such as the charity Buglife 'Bee Line' corridor strategy at a regional landscape scale.

-A Biodiversity Working Group ran between 2018 - 2021 that met regularly to discuss opportunities to enhance our work around biodiversity.
+A Biodiversity Working Group ran between 2018 - 2021 and met regularly to discuss opportunities to enhance our work around biodiversity.
 The group undertook a review of our Biosecurity Guidance and provided advice to colleagues and contractors.
 The management and control of invasive species has had a strong focus, particularly concerning Himalayan Balsam, Japanese Knotweed and Giant Hogweed.

-We have removed several sites off the knotweed control list this year, successfully eradicating the colonies which are incredibly damaging to local biodiversity, and to nearby properties' and structures.
+We have removed several sites off the Japanese Knotweed Control List this year, successfully eradicating the colonies which are incredibly damaging to local biodiversity, and to nearby properties and structures.
 Colleague communication campaigns have successfully enhanced colleague awareness and early identification of Giant Hogweed has prevented colleagues coming to harm.

-We also actively worked with local communities to restore and preserve nature and we continue to use the 'Green Book,' which is a ready to use internal guide to help raise awareness with our colleagues of tree hazards and invasive species within our region so that we can have our entire operational workforce addressing these issues.
+We also actively worked with local communities to restore and preserve nature and we continue to use the 'Green Book,' which is a ready-to-use internal guide to help raise awareness with our colleagues of tree hazards and invasive species within our region so that we can have our entire operational workforce addressing these issues.

 In the coming year, we will identify appropriate biodiversity net gain and natural capital tools which can be used to measure our environmental impacts.
 For strategic developments and network connection work, we will employ the DEFRA Biodiversity Metric V3.1, which is a tool to ensure we achieve a statutory 10% net gain in biodiversity on these sites as is required by the Environment Act from 2023, and on Nationally Significant Infrastructure Projects from 2025.
-Following external consultation and research, we will adopt a Natural Capital tool provider to assess the ecosystem provision of our estate including baseline biodiversity.
+Following external consultation and research, we have adopted a Natural Capital tool to assess the ecosystem provision of our estate including baseline biodiversity.
+We are also working with students from the University of Salford to better understand the opportunities for biodiversity enhancement across the North West.